Skip to Main Content

 How does semi-truck financing work?

-When it comes to semi-truck financing, the borrower applies for a loan or lease through a bank, credit union or online lender.
+When it comes to commercial truck financing, the borrower applies for a loan or lease through a bank, credit union or online lender.
 Depending on the lender, you may need to provide a down payment.
 Usually, the semi-truck acts as collateral, so you won’t have to provide an additional asset to secure the loan.

 You may have to provide a personal guarantee, which is a promise to repay the loan even if your business defaults on the loan.
 So even if you are registered as a limited liability company (LLC), a personal guarantee will still make you liable for repaying your business debts.